 The excursion came with guarantees that the ship wouldn’t leave without us if something happened on our excursion along with other nuances.
 We didn’t want to run into any problems as first time cruisers.

-We just walked around the city in our second and third ports.
-We stopped in all of the various touristy shops near the port and only bought a straw fan for $6 and a souvenir t-shirt for $17 that we had planned on buying before we left on the cruise.
+In our second and third ports, we just walked around the city.
+We stopped in all of the various touristy shops near the port.
+We only bought a straw fan for $6 and a souvenir t-shirt for $17.
+The T-shirt was a purchase we had planned prior to leaving for our on the cruise.